michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 ## Overview of exercises - 2

-As a personal trainer, I want to design a plan for my client containing specific exercises that fits them.
+As a personal trainer, I want to design a plan for my client containing specific exercises that fit them.
 I need to design it so that it is easy for them to understand what to do, and how much they need to do when they are training without me.

 The user needs an overview of specific exercises that fit the client, and manually choose the weight, reps and sets of the exercises.
 The overview should include the same values that they have entered before.

 Visuals and traits are the same as in [previous user story](#overview-of-exercises---1)